Non-Convex Global Optimization as an Optimal Stabilization Problem: Convergence Rates: Variational and objective convergence with exponential rates

-When an optimal solution to the control problem is not computationally accessible, or when it is available with some error, one needs to rather use quasi-optimal trajectories as in Definition \ref{def: quasi}.
+In practical implementations, computing exact optimal solution to the control problem is often computationally intractable or achievable only up to some numerical error.
+It is therefore essential to establish convergence guarantees for quasi-optimal trajectories as defined in Definition \ref{def: quasi}.

 Recalling the cost functional \eqref{cost function}, we write

 and define the shifted one as